Injuries and DNPs

 In-App Last 5 Game stats are a convenient way to check recent player performance, but they are not intended to function as official statistics.
 They are compiled by a third-party stat provider, so PrizePicks can not guarantee 100% accuracy.
 Picks made as a result of incorrect Last 5 Game stats will not be marked a DNP.

 Other incorrect information on the projection, like the opponent or game time, will be reviewed on a case-by-case basis.
-If you wish to request a refund due to incorrect information, you must do so before any game in your entry has started.
+If you wish to request a refund due to incorrect information, you must do so before any game in your lineup has started.

 How does a DNP affect payouts?